carpentries-incubator/pangenomics/_episodes/04-sequence_distance.md

 ---
-title: "Distance between sequences"
+title: "Measuring Sequence Similarity"
 teaching: 30
 exercises: 15
 questions:
-- "How con we measure differences in gene sequences?"
+- "How can we measure differences in gene sequences?"
 objectives:
 - "Calculate a score between two sequences using BLAST."
 keypoints: